10 days, 9 nights

 Here is where it all begins, in this intoxicating city of nearly 1 million strong at the foot of the snowcapped High Atlas Mountains.

 Our city tour will include meandering through the medina with a local guide, taking in the souks and Jemaa el-Fnaa, one of the most storied public squares in history.
-Also on tour, the Marrakech Museum, Bahia Palace, Majorelle Gardens - created in the 1920s by French painter, Jacques Majorelle, who lovingly maintained it for over 40 years - and plenty of architectural wonder.
+Also on tour, the Marrakech Rug Museum, Bahia Palace, Majorelle Gardens - created in the 1920s by French painter, Jacques Majorelle, who lovingly maintained it for over 40 years - and plenty of architectural wonder (optional).

 When it comes to flavor, Morocco is known for its spices and diverse palate with influences from multiple cultures.
-We will learn about Moroccan culinary art while preparing our own authentic meal alongside a notable local chef.
-There will be plenty to eat on this tour, you will not go hungry!
+We will learn about Moroccan cuisine as we venture beyond the central square with local guides who have curated some of their favorite places in the streets and back alleys of the medina.
+There will be plenty to eat, you will not go hungry!

 Merzouga and Erg Chebbi